SWC-OSG-Workshop/general/novice/DHTC/03-HTCondor-Submitting.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Learn how to write HTCondor Job scripts.
 *   Learn how to submit HTCondor Jobs.
-*   Learn how to control and monitor the running Jobs.
+*   Learn how to monitor the running Jobs.
 </div>

 <h2>Overview</h2>
-In this section, we will learn the basics of HTCondor scripts towards submitting and monitoring the computational jobs.
+In this section, we will learn the basics of HTCondor in submitting and monitoring jobs.
 The jobs are submitted through the login node of OSG Connect.
 The submitted jobs are executed on the remote worker node(s) and the outputs are transfered back to the login node.
-In the HTCondor job script, we have to describe how to execute the program and transfer the output data.
+In the HTCondor job submit file, we have to describe how to execute the program and transfer the output data.

 <h2>Login to OSG Connect </h2>